zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/ingress-resources/advanced-configuration-with-annotations.md

 **Note**: If you make an existing Ingress invalid, the Ingress Controller will reject it and remove the corresponding configuration from NGINX.

-The following Ingress annotations currently have limited or no validation:
+The following Ingress annotation currently has limited validation:

-- `nginx.com/jwt-key`,
-- `nginx.com/jwt-realm`,
-- `nginx.com/jwt-token`,
-- `nginx.com/jwt-login-url`,
-- `appprotect.f5.com/app-protect-policy`,
-- `appprotect.f5.com/app-protect-security-log`.
+- `nginx.com/jwt-token`.

-Validation of these annotations will be addressed in the future.

 ## Summary of Annotations